Guide To Web Scraping with Ruby

 Ruby Web Scraping

 Ruby is a language that is quite popular and has open-source code.
 It supports procedural, functional, and many other kinds of development.
 Ruby was designed to be a language that was simple to read and manipulate intuitively.
-Due to all these features, Ruby is just as popular a language for scraping and other activities as Python or Java.
+Due to all these features, Ruby is just as popular a language for scraping and other activities as Python, Java, or tools like Scrapy paired with rotating or regular proxies.

-Ruby web scraping, similar to any other data collection process, can help you assemble needed information about products, markets, and others.
+Ruby web scraping, similar to any other data aggregation process, can help you assemble needed information about products, markets, and others.
 This data can be used for various marketing, HR, or SEO business purposes.
+For example, you can collect job posting site data from sources like LinkedIn, Reddit, or even Twitter.

-Ruby may serve as an excellent option for your scraping project when you’re interested in automating your gathering of information from various websites.
+Ruby may serve as an excellent option for your scraping project when you’re interested in automating your gathering of information from various websites like Amazon, BestBuy, eBay or even Shopee.
 Ruby can help scrape sites with the poorest navigation or arrangements.
 With a web scraper on Ruby and a set of datacenter proxies, you’re able to gather information from any website and get protection from bans and restrictions.

 Ruby scraping also has a number of useful extensions, called gems.
 For instance, you may utilize Nokogiri, an open URI, for the extraction of data from a website.
 So, Nokogiri is a gem that’s able to help you collect documents and look through the HTML file content.
 Open-URI can help to open and see through web files directly.
-All of this, along with static residential proxies or other IP-changing tools, can be a good setup for scraping of any complexity.
-In the end, Ruby can be described as an almost perfect language for all data collection related tasks.
+For example, this can be useful for scraping Zillow, Bing, DuckDuckGo, or other search engines.
+All of this, along with static residential proxies or other IP-changing tools like rotating proxies, can be a good setup for scraping of any complexity.
+In the end, Ruby can be described as an almost perfect language for all data collection-related tasks.

 Best Ruby Web Scraping Gems